AD - Post in collaboration with Poster Store, posters gifted in exchange for this post all opinions and pictures my own.

 Take time to see what you like, look at pages and designs that you might not even particularly like to really hone in on the kind of styles and designs you do like.

-If you’re placing your gallery wall above a piece of furniture for example, then to achieve balance the frames should be centered above the width of the couch/chair.
+If you’re placing your gallery wall above a piece of furniture for example, then to achieve balance the frames should be centred above the width of the couch/chair.

 A good guideline is to hang the posters so that they’re further away from the ceiling than the furniture below.
 Having a spirit level around will definitely make this process easier!

 Just go with what looks good and which arrangement catches your eye.
-Perhaps you have a favourite print which you want to showcase within your gallery wall.
+Perhaps you have a favourite print which you want to showcase on your gallery wall.
 Go with the flow!

-Find harmony between prints and frames – If your prints/posters are differing styles and colours, it’s recommend to have uniform frames to create a harmonious impression.
+Find harmony between prints and frames – If your prints/posters are different styles and colours, it’s recommended to have uniform frames to create a harmonious impression.

 If the colours/motifs are a uniform colour (i.e. black and white), you may want to mix up the frames of different varieties.
 For instance, black and white wooden frames look good together.

-This is so the entire gallery wall gets properly centered above the surrounding furniture.
-Start in one corner and place the frame in the right place, make a small dot with a pencil in the center above the frame.
+This is so the entire gallery wall gets properly centred above the surrounding furniture.
+Start in one corner and place the frame in the right place, and make a small dot with a pencil in the centre above the frame.

 Choosing The Prints For My Gallery Wall